-If you stored your tea somewhere wet or pungent before, you may noticed that over time the tea absorbed moisture or smell from its surrounding.
+When tea is stored somewhere wet or pungent, you may notice that over time the tea absorbed the smell from its surrounding.

-Tea has excellent aroma absorption characteristics, and fresh flowers like jasmine emit strong floral scent.
-These two complete opposite characters complement each other beautifully, when it comes to the scenting of tea.
+Tea has excellent aroma absorption characteristics, and fresh flowers like jasmine release strong floral scent.
+These two opposite characters complement each other beautifully, when it comes to the scenting of tea.

-Trivia: How to designate grade of jasmine tea?
-In judging quality of jasmine tea, we are not just looking for the aroma strength - this can be enhanced relatively easily with repeated mechanical processing or substitutionary scent.
-No one likes overpowering scent that is flat and dull..
-One important sensory test is whether there are sufficient liveliness and depth to the aroma, which are consistent with skilful craft and quality of ingredients used.
+Trivia: How to designate the grade of jasmine tea?
+In judging the quality of a jasmine tea, we are not just looking for the aroma strength - this can be enhanced relatively easily with repeated mechanical processing or substitutional/artificial scent.
+The resulting jasmine tea from these non-natural scenting has sometimes overpowering scent that is flat and dull..
+One important sensory test is whether there is sufficient liveliness and depth to the aroma, which are consistent with skilful craft and quality of ingredients used.

 Step 1: Preparation of tea base

-Because making jasmine tea is a physical transfer of natural jasmine oil from the fresh flowers onto the tea, the scenting process involves mixing the two ingredients together and creating an efficient transfer contact surface.
+What happens in scenting is a physical transfer of natural jasmine oil from the fresh flowers onto the tea.
+And so the scenting process involves mixing the two ingredients together and creating an efficient transfer contact surface.